Porchester Square

 Porchester Square is an archetypal-format, narrow London garden square in Bayswater on the cusp of inter-related Westbourne.
 It is lined with tall white Victorian classical architecture residential buildings.

 It is half of one large block south of the closing section of the Great Western Main Line that leads into London Paddington station.

 History

 Etymology

-Successive heads of the Thistlewaites, whose seat was Porchester manor in Hampshire, were foremost of three to four co-trustees of the Bishop of London's majority landholding of Paddington.
+Successive heads of the Thistlewaites, whose seat was Portchester Castle in Hampshire, were foremost of three to four co-trustees of the Bishop of London's majority landholding of Paddington.
 This was throughout conversion from agricultural dominance to controlled urban housing: before 1750 until building began on this particular plot in 1850.
 Their manor was agreed as acceptable for three roads that survive and Porchester Square at the time.

 Development

 Eight building firms were used, resulting in slightly different exteriors of the large houses (now internally all converted into flats).
 Classical features are: